 When it comes to customer support, the free and pro versions come with email support only.
 You’ll have to get the pricey Business plan to get 24/7 live chat support, and Cloudflare’s CDN pricing really goes up if you want dedicated phone support as well.

 Let’s start with the most important part: network speed.
 According to CDNPerf’s results, Cloudflare sits around the middle of the table, with a 78.97 ms average query speed during the last month, based on some 300 million daily user tests.

 In our experience, it ran pretty well across the board, though obviously, some regions performed better than others.
 Asian servers were particularly fast, for example.
 With more than 180 edge locations around the world, you’re sure to find a good reliable server just about anywhere, though.

 Another excellent feature of Cloudflare is its fantastic WordPress integration.
 In fact, we’d say the company offers perhaps the best WordPress CDN experience around, as its add-on is not only free but works natively with WordPress.

 Cloudflare’s security is also top-notch.
 Even free content delivery platform users get excellent DDoS protection, with the company claiming that its system averts more than 70 billion malware threats every day.
 Starting with the Pro plan, security features get bolstered by a web application firewall, too.

 Cloudflare is one of the world’s oldest and most popular CDN services.
 It’s good to see that it hasn’t rested on its laurels and is still one of the best and most reliable options on the market.
-With an excellent free plan and fantastic WordPress integration, it easily earns its place on our list of the best CDN companies in 2022.
+With an excellent free plan and fantastic WordPress integration, it easily earns its place on our list of the greatest CDN companies in 2022.

 - Second fastest CDN on our list

-- High number of servers
+- A high number of servers

 - Great for large scale projects